 Those suffering from PTSD can have trouble functioning in their school, job, or personal relationships.
 Children can be traumatized and have difficulty in school, become isolated from others and develop phobias.
 Many people with PTSD repeatedly re-experience the ordeal in the form of flashback episodes, memories, nightmares, or frightening thoughts, especially when they are exposed to events or objects that remind them of the trauma.
 If you have experienced a trauma and are still struggling with these kinds of symptoms, call 314-516-5711 or come in to UMSL Counseling Services to talk about it.

-Adapted from this source.
+Adapted from the AMA.